doctorray117/ev2020games/README.md

 # ev2020games
 Anagram comparison from two word lists, based on the game directive at https://www.electoral-vote.com/evp2020/Pres/Maps/Nov03.html#item-7

+## What does it do

+This code takes a word or phrase in the first list (source) to see if any number of characters could be rearranged to create a word in the second list (dictionary).
+Think of it as a simple anagram solver where the source word is a pool of letters used to create a matching word in the corresponding dictionary.
+Words are scored by length using Zenger's modified fibonacci sequence and printed alongside the results.

 ## How it works

 To determine if a letters from a word in the source can be found in the dictionary, mark off the first letter in the dictionary word that appears when testing each of the letters in the source word.
 If you've marked off all the letters in the dictionary word, you have a match.